 On February 17, 2021, we announced the formation of a drilling partnership with QL Capital Partners ("QL"), an affiliate of Quantum Energy Partners, for our 2021 through 2024 drilling program.
 Under the terms of the arrangement, each year in which QL participates represents an annual tranche, and QL will be conveyed a working interest in any wells spud by us during such tranche year.
-For 2021 and 2022, we agreed to the estimated internal rate of return ("IRR") or our capital budget for each annual tranche, and QL agreed to participate in the 2021 and 2022 tranches.
-For each subsequent year through 2024, we will propose a capital budget and estimated IRR for all wells to be spud during such year and, subject to the mutual agreement of the parties that the estimated IRR for the year exceeds a specified return, QL will be obligated to participate in such tranche.
+For 2021, 2022 and 2023, we agreed to the estimated internal rate of return ("IRR") or our capital budget for each annual tranche, and QL agreed to participate in the 2021, 2022 and 2023 tranches.
+For 2024, we will propose a capital budget and estimated IRR for all wells to be spud during such year and, subject to the mutual agreement of the parties that the estimated IRR for the year exceeds a specified return, QL will be obligated to participate in such tranche.
 We develop and manage the drilling program associated with each tranche, including the selection of wells.
 Additionally, for each annual tranche in which QL participates, together with QL, we will enter into assignments, bills of sale and conveyances pursuant to which QL will be conveyed a proportionate working interest percentage in each well spud in that year, which conveyances will not be subject to any reversion.

-Under the terms of the arrangement, QL funded 20% of development capital for wells spud in 2021 and (i) is expected to fund 15% of development capital for wells spud in 2022 and (ii) between 15% and 20% of development capital for wells spud in each of 2023 and 2024, which funding amounts represent QL's proportionate working interest in such wells.
+Under the terms of the arrangement, QL funded 20% and 15% of development capital for wells spud in 2021 and 2022, respectively, and will fund development capital of (i) 15% for wells spud in 2023 and (ii) if they participate in 2024, between 15% and 20% for wells spud in 2024, which funding amounts represent QL's proportionate working interest in such wells.
 Additionally, we may receive a carry in the form of a one-time payment from QL for each annual tranche if the IRR for such tranche exceeds certain specified returns, which will be determined no earlier than October 31 and no later than December 1 following the end of each tranche year.
+During the year ended December 31, 2022, we received a carry of \$29 million attributable to the 2021 tranche.
 Capital costs in excess of, and cost savings below, a specified percentage of budgeted amounts for each annual tranche will be for our account.
 Subject to the preceding sentence, for any wells included in a tranche, QL is obligated and responsible for its working interest share of costs and liabilities, and is entitled to its working interest share of revenues, associated with such wells for the life of such wells.
-If we present a capital budget for an annual tranche with an estimated IRR equal to or exceeding a specified return that QL in good faith believes is less than such specified return and QL elects not to participate, we will not be obligated to offer QL the opportunity to participate in subsequent annual tranches.
 See Note 3-Transactions to the consolidated financial statements for more information.